 We must conclude this field communique quickly as the maids are banging on the hotel door and demanding we vacate the premises but we need to discuss our brief journey to the downtown “Old Vegas” Fremont Street Experience.

 We spend one evening every year taking in the sights, sounds and, especially, smells of this world-famous destination and with all confidence, I must say that things are getting weirder and weirder.

 With several sources of loud, pumping music from DJ’s and live bands, the noise level is deafening and entirely confused echoing among the buildings on either side.
-As an aficionado who loves loud music (I survived a Mitch Ryder and the Detroit Wheel concert), the muddy cacophony was almost intolerable.
+As an aficionado who loves loud music (I survived a Mitch Ryder and the Detroit Wheels concert), it pains me to say the muddy cacophony was almost intolerable.